rayes0/yui/README.md

 A simple and *minimal* UNIX shell inspired by bash and fish, written in Rust.

 `yui` is primarily interactive focused, although it does have a small parser for light scripting.
-It's purpose is mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.
+I wrote it mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.

 ## To build